Deepak33/CanteenManagementSystem/CanteenManagementSystem/README.txt

 Advantages:

-Customer will not have to wait in the queue.
+1. Customer will not have to wait in the queue.
-There will not be rush in canteens.
+2. There will not be rush in canteens.
-They can order one day before so food will be made according to order.
+3. They can order one day before so food will be made according to order.

+Note:
-Note:1.I have use PHP platform and xampp server for my project.
+     1.I have use PHP platform and xampp server for my project.
      2.I have created home page and sing in page.
      3. I have also created sign up page for user registration.
      4. Created database in xampp for user registration.
-     5. User can sign in and go through the different canteenlist.
+     5. User can sign in and go through the different canteen list.
-     6. Till now my project is not commlete so it may show errors.
+     6. Till now my project is not commlete so it may create some problems.
+     7. They can order or pay the bill through online or cash on delivery